-- a) making themselves familiar with any documentation and/or procedures and/or instruction referring to the health, safety and environmental arrangements for employees and other persons carrying out work on behalf of Lloyd's; - b) ensuring appropriate and adequate risk assessments and evaluation of environmental aspects are carried out within their sphere of work and areas of responsibility, for both operations and work practices, and ensuring that records of assessments are kept and made available to employees and their representatives.
+- making themselves familiar with any documentation and/or procedures and/or instruction referring to the health, safety and environmental arrangements for employees and other persons carrying out work on behalf of Lloyd's; - b) ensuring appropriate and adequate risk assessments and evaluation of environmental aspects are carried out within their sphere of work and areas of responsibility, for both operations and work practices, and ensuring that records of assessments are kept and made available to employees and their representatives.
 They will also ensure that, where hazards and significant aspects are identified, appropriate action and advice is taken to remove or minimise such hazard or risk to the environment or the health and safety of any person under their control, and that all plant and machinery under their control is regularly inspected and maintained, and records kept in accordance with relevant statutory provisions.
-They will also ensure that risk assessments are updated regularly; - c) ensuring that health and safety matters are taken into account when new methods, equipment or change are being considered or planned; seeking and using advice, from the Risk Manager, identify competent persons to undertake suitable and sufficient workplace risk assessments and aspects assessments, and ensure that such competent persons are provided with sufficient time, training and resources to enable them to undertake their duties effectively; - ensuring that all managers and staff under their control are aware of first aid facilities, evacuation of premises and other emergency procedures, appointing and training Fire Marshals and ensuring that agreed procedures on the reporting of accidents, dangerous occurrences and accident investigation are followed; - e) ensuring that all managers and staff under their control are fully aware of their health, Safety and environmental responsibilities, support them in the carrying out of such associated duties and that workplaces are maintained in a tidy and safe condition; - ensuring that suitable and adequate personal protective equipment (PPE) and storage facilities, where appropriate, are made available or obtained for identified staff, and ensuring that PPE is properly used;
+They will also ensure that risk assessments are updated regularly; - ensuring that health and safety matters are taken into account when new methods, equipment or change are being considered or planned; seeking and using advice, from the Risk Manager, identify competent persons to undertake suitable and sufficient workplace risk assessments and aspects assessments, and ensure that such competent persons are provided with sufficient time, training and resources to enable them to undertake their duties effectively; - d) ensuring that all managers and staff under their control are aware of first aid facilities, evacuation of premises and other emergency procedures, appointing and training Fire Marshals and ensuring that agreed procedures on the reporting of accidents, dangerous occurrences and accident investigation are followed;

-- encouraging consultation and staff input to health and safety and fire safety matters.
+- e) ensuring that all managers and staff under their control are fully aware of their health, Safety and environmental responsibilities, support them in the carrying out of such associated duties and that workplaces are maintained in a tidy and safe condition; - f) ensuring that suitable and adequate personal protective equipment (PPE) and storage facilities, where appropriate, are made available or obtained for identified staff, and ensuring that PPE is properly used; - g) ensuring that all staff receive suitable training or are adequately trained in health, safety and environmental aspects relating to their duties, including offsite visits and activities and that new starters receive appropriate health, safety and environmental induction training on their first day of employment; - encouraging consultation and staff input to health and safety and fire safety matters.
 In this context, the inclusion of health and safety in regular departmental and other meetings will do much to ensure that necessary communication is occurring, and that health and safety information received from the HSECG is appropriately distributed; and - i) managers also have responsibilities towards third parties (i.e. visitors, tenants and contractors), who are in their area of working on their behalf.
 All such persons should be made aware of: - OH&S and Environmental Policies and relevant procedures - The emergency procedures - Any hazards or environmental risk which may arise from work they may be doing.